mvonombogho/mvono-consultants-website/README.md

 6. Open [http://localhost:3000](http://localhost:3000) in your browser

-## Next Steps
+## Project Completion

-- Implement user training and documentation for Phase 8
+All planned phases have been successfully implemented.
+The project is now ready for:

+1. User training based on the comprehensive training materials
+2. Production deployment following the deployment checklist
-- Setup comprehensive maintenance plan
+3. Ongoing maintenance according to the maintenance plan
-- Implement API integration with other business tools

 ## Contact